-Admission to Dayspring Christian Academy (DCA) is based on the following criteria:
+Admission to the Dayspring Christian Academy school system (DCA/LCHS) is based on the following criteria:

 The student and the family must demonstrate a desire to receive an education that is built upon an openly evangelical Christian perspective that asserts the lordship of Jesus Christ in everyday living and the authority of Scripture to establish moral guidelines for righteous living.

 The student must demonstrate academic competence as indicated by previous grades, achievement tests, and placement tests used to determine grade level performance.
 The school must determine if it can provide a program and environment that will meet the student’s academic needs and develop the student’s academic potential.

 The student and the family must give evidence of a willingness to submit to the policies and procedures of DCA/LCHS.

 Finally, students who have had disciplinary problems, have had a suspension or expulsion from other schools or who have more than one failing grade on their most recent report card will not normally be admitted to DCA/LCHS.

 DCA/LCHS admits students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of gender, race, color, national and ethnic origin in administration of its educational policies, athletic and other school-administered programs.

 To seek admission to DCA/LCHS, please adhere to the following guidelines: